passcod/blook/src/info/social-media.md

 like my employer, any organisation I may be affiliated with, or any other person.
 Similarly, endorsement or agreement is not implied.

+Twitter in particular and social media in general, including this website, is not to be taken as serious nor professional commentary, unless I say so.
+And even then, one should always keep in mind that one may, at any moment, be shitposting.

 ## Copyright etc

 Outside of the license afforded to the relevant social media platform as per their terms and conditions,